 Now available in a handsome new softback edition – special signed copies, direct from Gritstone, post free for just £12.

 Previous books published under the Gritstone imprint / authored by Gritstone members can be found in our Books page.
-The most recent include Andrew Bibby’s Back Roads through Middle England, Colin Speakman’s Yorkshire Wolds and Poets’ Walk books, Chiz Dakin’s Cycling in the Peak District, Chris Goddard’s The Cragg Vale Coiners’ Walk and Andrew McCloy’s Pennine Way: the People, the Path, the Journey
+The most recent include Andrew Bibby’s award-winning Back Roads through Middle England, Colin Speakman’s Yorkshire Wolds and Poets’ Walk books, Chiz Dakin’s Cycling in the Peak District, Chris Goddard’s The Cragg Vale Coiners’ Walk and Andrew McCloy’s Pennine Way: the People, the Path, the Journey